-Artificial intelligence technology is developing very rapidly and offers many exciting and enticing opportunities to students that can save time and effort in completing assigned academic work.
-However, most of the contemplated uses of AI technology to complete academic work actually undermines the very purpose and value of education and prevents the development of scholarship skills and the acquisition of knowledge.
-The misuse of AI technology, therefore, threatens both the legitimacy of education itself as we know it and the competence of graduates when they leave school.
-Therefore, the following policy is adopted as a first version by Global University regarding the use of generative Artificial Intelligence software, such as LLMs (e.g., ChatGBT, PaLM API and MakerSuit):
+Artificial intelligence is advancing rapidly, offering students time-saving opportunities for completing assigned tasks.
+However, using AI to complete assignments undermines the very purpose and value of education, hindering skills development and knowledge acquisition.
+Misusing AI, therefore, threatens both the legitimacy of education and the competence of graduates.
+In response, Global University is implementing the following policy as a first version on the use of generative Artificial Intelligence software, such as LLMs (e.g., ChatGPT, Palm API, and Maker Suit):

-1. Using any AI LLM to create or improve content for any academic assignment is forbidden without prior written approval from the faculty facilitating the related course.
+- Using any AI LLM to create or improve content for any academic assignment is unauthorized without prior written approval from the faculty facilitating the related course. - Faculty may grant written approval for AI LLM use in response to a written request submitted by a student if the request includes:

-Faculty may grant written approval for AI LLM use in response to a written request submitted by a student, if the request includes a.
-Identification of the course and assignment for which the AI LLM will be used b.
-A detailed description of how the AI LLM will be used, including the anticipated results of this use and how it will be integrated into fulfilling the assignment's requirements c.
-A description of how any information acquired through generative AI will be verified d.
-An explanation of how AI LLM use will enhance the learning experience and fulfill learning objectives in an academically legitimate way

-- 3. Unapproved use of AI software in completing academic assignments will be considered misuse and will result in a failing grade for that assignment. - Faculty are instructed to disapprove all use of AI software unless a convincing and well informed rationale is presented by the student regarding the educational value of its limited use. - 5.
-This policy is a first iteration and will be revised as AI technology continues to develop along with its potential use and misuse in the educational environment.
+- a.
+Identification of the course and assignment for which the AI LLM will be used. - b.
+A detailed description of how the AI LLM will be used, including the anticipated results of this use and how it will be integrated into fulfilling the assignment's requirements. - c.
+A description of how any information acquired through generative AI will be verified. - d.
+An explanation of how AI LLM use will enhance the learning experience and fulfill learning objectives in an academically legitimate way. - Unapproved use of AI software in completing academic assignments will be considered misuse and will result in a failing grade for that assignment. - 4.
+Faculty are instructed to disapprove the use of all Al software unless a convincing and well-informed rationale is presented by the student regarding the educational value of its limited use. - This policy is a first iteration and will be revised as AI technology continues to develop along with its potential use and misuse in the educational environment.